Solar PV: Types of Solar PV Panels

 * It's very hard to test this because the direct output from the panel is not accessible, only the output from the controller (which turns off the output if no battery is connected).

 Note the difference in efficacy between the crystalline panels and the old amorphous panel.
 This is worth considering even if the purchase price of an amorphous panel is much less or if using the panels in "dim" light – the light has to be very much dimmer for an old amorphous panel to pull ahead.

 Any solar panel which is going to produce a significant amount of energy will be big and heavy (eg, 15.3 kg for a 200 W panel).
 It's a lot of area for not a huge amount of power.
 Wouldn't a generator work out better, especially in cloudy weather?
 Wouldn't a generator be less expensive?

-A 1200 W petrol generator would produce more electricity, more reliably, and only costs about the same as a 100 Ah SLA battery and box.
-But it's also noisier and more polluting (not withstanding construction process and an unknown amount of embedded energy in the solar PV system, which I am unable to quantify), and requires ongoing fuel, oil and maintenance.
+A 1200 W petrol generator (broken link) would produce more electricity, more reliably, and only costs about the same as a 100 Ah SLA battery and box.
+But it's also noisier and more polluting (not withstanding construction process and an unknown amount of embedded energy in the solar PV system, which I am unable to quantify), and requires ongoing fuel, oil and maintenance – all of which are a hassle, while the fuel is a hazard to transport.

 The initial setup of solar panel(s) and energy storage is more expensive, and going to solar is a commitment to be at the mercy of the weather, a commitment to spend rather more than the bare minimum money on a power solution, and a commitment to use renewable energy instead of readily available fossil fuels.
 But in the long term, especially, it offers several significant advantages.